-CVE-2026-13777 is a critical insufficient validation of untrusted input vulnerability in the iOSWeb component of Google Chrome on iOS prior to version 150.0.7871.47.
-According to the provided content, a remote attacker can trigger heap corruption by causing the browser to process a crafted HTML page.
-The available information does not identify the specific vulnerable function or code path within iOSWeb, but the flaw is characterized as improper validation of attacker-controlled input during HTML/content processing, resulting in memory corruption conditions.
+CVE-2026-13777 is a critical input-validation vulnerability in the iOSWeb component of Google Chrome on iOS prior to version 150.0.7871.47.
+The flaw stems from insufficient validation of untrusted input while processing attacker-controlled web content, allowing a crafted HTML page to trigger heap corruption.
+Publicly available information does not disclose the specific vulnerable function or code path, but the issue is characterized as arising during handling of untrusted input in iOSWeb and is reachable through remote web content.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.